Succession season 3, episode 3 recap: Salty moves and happy headspaces

 Going back to the office has been a touchy subject this year.
-And it's extra touchy in the world of Succession when Kendall turns up to work in episode 3 of the third season.
-His return marks a powder-keg moment for HBO's poison-tongued family drama.
+And it's extra touchy in the world of Succession when Kendall turns up to work.
+His return in episode 3 of the third season marks a powder-keg moment for HBO's poison-tongued family drama.

 How's your headspace?